CIOs are starting to use different AI and machine learning capabilities to improve IT service management processes....

 7. Proactive problem resolution improved by big data analytics

 Advances in big data and analytics are improving the predictive and correlative capabilities for ITSM.
-Based on analysis of the repository and user behavior patterns, AI and machine learning tools can help reduce the number of IT issues users experience, or forecast and fulfill users' requests before they even know they have a problem.
+Based on analysis of the repository and user behavior patterns, AI and machine learning tools can help reduce the number of IT issues end users experience, or forecast and fulfill users' requests before they even know they have a problem.

 AI enables better, faster, proactive and automated problem resolution of issues introduced through changes in the environment, changes in end-user behavior or changes within your apps and services, said Andreas Grabner, DevOps activist at Dynatrace.
 For example, Citrix is using ITSM integrations across Dynatrace, ServiceNow and AWS.
 When the Dynatrace engine predicts a problem, it can do root cause analysis before customers are impacted.